Home

 More about Obsidian and Sandstone

 Here you can know more about Obsidian and Sandstone.
 The life cycle of a rock consists of formation of rock, composition of rock and transformation of rock.
 The composition of Obsidian and Sandstone consists of mineral content and compound content.
-The mineral content of Obsidian is not available and mineral content of Sandstone includes Calcite, Clay, Clay Minerals, Feldspar, Micas, Quartz.
+The mineral content of Obsidian includes and mineral content of Sandstone includes Calcite, Clay, Clay Minerals, Feldspar, Micas, Quartz.
 You can also check out the list of all Igneous Rocks.
 When we have to compare Obsidian vs Sandstone, the texture, color and appearance plays an important role in determining the type of rock.
-Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Sandstone is available in beige, black, brown, colourless, cream, dark brown, green, grey, light green, light to dark grey, pink, red, white, yellow colors.
+Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors whereas, Sandstone is available in beige, black, brown, cream, dark brown, green, grey, light green, light to dark grey, pink, red, white, yellow colors.
 Appearance of Obsidian is Shiny and that of Sandstone is Rough.
 Properties of rock is another aspect for Obsidian vs Sandstone.
 The hardness of Obsidian is 5-5.5 and that of Sandstone is 6-7.
 The types of Obsidian are Fireworks Obsidian, Mahogany, Sheen Obsidian, Snowflake obsidian and Velvet Peacock Obsidian whereas types of Sandstone are Grey Sandstones, Crystallized Sandstones, Hard Sandstones , Carbonate Cemented Sandstones and Ganister.
 Streak of rock is the color of powder produced when it is dragged across an unweathered surface.
 The streak of Obsidian and Sandstone is white.
 The specific heat capacity of Obsidian is 0.92 kJ/Kg K and that of Sandstone is 0.92 kJ/Kg K. Depending on the properties like hardness, toughness, specific heat capacity, porosity etc., rocks are resistant to heat, wear, impact, etc.Obsidian is heat resistant, impact resistant whereas Sandstone is heat resistant, impact resistant, pressure resistant.

 Igneous Rocks